 It is easy to imagine what “quality” the food available there has.
 It is poor in quality and far from sufficient.
 Undernourishment and malnutrition of the cats are the rule.
 Therefore, diseases and parasites easily ravage the stray cats.
 The cool and rainy winters on Andros add to the misery.
 Cat flu is a permanent guest and not to be mistaken as something similar to a harmless cold infection in humans.
 Cat flu leads, for example, to blindness and chronic damage to the respiratory system.
 Often, after a long ordeal, it ends fatally.

 Due to the population density, the many animals at the garbage dump sites, the infection pressure is enormous.
 This misery is exacerbated by the uncontrolled reproduction of cats.
-The female stray cats on Andros give birth to litters of kittens in the spring and fall, and sometimes additionally in July.
-This is due to warm winters or the first litter dying.
-That makes for three litters of kittens per year.

 Why is neutering so important?